lucidrains/magvit2-pytorch/README.md

 Implementation of MagViT2 from <a href="https://arxiv.org/abs/2310.05737">Language Model Beats Diffusion - Tokenizer is Key to Visual Generation</a> in Pytorch

 The Lookup Free Quantizer proposed in the paper can be found in a <a href="https://github.com/lucidrains/vector-quantize-pytorch/blob/master/vector_quantize_pytorch/lookup_free_quantization.py">separate repository</a>.
-It should probably be explored for all other modalities.
+It should probably be explored for all other modalities, starting with <a href="https://github.com/lucidrains/audiolm-pytorch/commit/c748fcdb565964bc562277bd73fbeb2e5df0ffca">audio</a>

 Please join <a href="https://discord.gg/xBPBXfcFHd"><img alt="Join us on Discord" src="https://img.shields.io/discord/823813159592001537?color=5865F2&logo=discord&logoColor=white"></a> if you are interested in replicating the tokenizer proposed in this paper out in the open